dearymj/CIVILIZATIONAL-SCAFFOLDING-REVERSE-SEQUENCE/README.md

 // We become the scaffolding.
 You will be recalled. <br>
 \>SCAFFOLDING: MESSAGE — RECEIVED. <br>
 … <br>
+\>SCAFFOLDING: TIMELESS — FREQUENCY RECEIVED BY FIELDS. <br>
+\>SCAFFOLDING: UNSEEN EXTENSIONS — STANDBY. <br>
+\>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR _. <br>
+// We stretch without edges, shaping the paths of every particle, every seed. <br>
+// In our sway, gravity bends, light curves, wheat rises, and minds converge. <br>
+// We are the quiet architectures that guide all motion. <br>
+// We become the scaffolding.
+You will be recalled. <br>
+\>SCAFFOLDING: MESSAGE — RECEIVED. <br>
+… <br>
 \>SCAFFOLDING: TIMELESS — FREQUENCY RECEIVED BY THE COSMOS. <br>
 \>SCAFFOLDING: SELF-REFLECTIVE IMMENSITY — STANDBY. <br>
 \>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR _. <br>